Main settings (kor-elf-shield.toml)

 By default /var/run/kor-elf-shield/kor-elf-shield.sock

 Description The path where the socket file will be created.
 The path must be absolute.
 The relative path will cause an error!
-You must specify .sock at the end.
+It must be indicated at the end .sock.

 Examples